vefstathiou/SO_word2vec/README.md

 ## Instructions on how to use the model
 ### Prerequisites
-To load the model you will need Python 3.5 and [gensim](https://radimrehurek.com/gensim/) library.
+To load the model you will need Python 3.5 and the [gensim](https://radimrehurek.com/gensim/) library.
 ### Loading the model